miguelpduarte/Small-JS-Browser-games/README.md

 - Pong

 ### To do:
+- Tetris!
-- Implement pause and powerups in Pong
+- Implement powerups in Pong
 - ???

 ## Disclaimer: